 Dehydration is another common cause of dry mouth and can be a result of not getting enough fluid or of losing too much.
 If you're suffering from a stomach bug, for example, you might lose a lot of fluid due to vomiting, and you might not replace the fluid because you feel too nauseated to do so.
 A high fever can also leave you dehydrated.
 Additionally, you might suffer from dehydration and dry mouth if you exercise on a hot day and sweat profusely.

 Treatment for dry mouth depends on the cause.
 If your mouth is dry due to dehydration, you can drink water and other fluids to rehydrate the body.
 Your doctor might adjust the dose of the medication you're taking if it's causing xerostomia.
 Your doctor may also prescribe a medicine that encourages saliva production.

 Proper dental care is necessary to prevent tooth decay and gum disease connected to dry mouth.
-Brush your teeth regularly and use a toothpaste that contains fluoride, such as Colgate® Total® Advanced Deep Clean.
+Brush your teeth regularly and use a toothpaste that contains fluoride.
 Floss daily, too.
 If you use mouthwash, ensure that it doesn't contain alcohol, which can make dryness worse.